KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/17-Positional Parameters.md

-#Positional Parameters
+# Positional Parameters

-## Postional Parameters
+## Positional Parameters

 A positional parameter is a variable within a shell program; its value is set from an argument specified on the command line that invokes the program.
-Positional parameters are numbered and are referred to with a preceding ``$'': $1, $2, $3, and so on.
+Positional parameters are numbered and are referred to with a preceding "$": $1, $2, $3, and so on.

 A shell program may reference up to nine positional parameters.